-You may have heard of sage in a spiritual context, as Native American ethnicities often used sage for healing and cleansing properties during ceremonies and spiritual purification.
+You may have heard of sage in a spiritual context, as Indigenous peoples often used sage for healing and cleansing properties during ceremonies and spiritual purification.
 People also "smudge" or burn sage to remove negative energy and do some "spiritual housecleaning" in their homes.
 Although sage has its many uses, it is often used in many dishes.
 Specifically, sage does well in holiday stuffings, meats like sausage and poultry, and is typically found in other foods with herbs like thyme, marjoram, and rosemary.

 Sage is a plant that has been known for decades as an herb for medicinal and culinary purposes.
 Its name, Salvia officinalis, originates from the Latin term "slavere" which translates to "to be saved."
 This evergreen subshrub has woody stems, grayish leaves, and blue and purple flowers.
 It can be described as a highly distinctive herb with a natural flavor and can be purchased fresh or dried and whole leaf or rubbed.

 Refrigerate Fresh Sage

 It's recommended that fresh sage leaves are not eaten raw, as their flavors are harsh.
 Rather, sage, known as faksomilo to the Greeks, should be cooked or minced to use in meals that involve squash, poultry, stews, and more.
 Fresh sage leaves should be aromatic and have no soft spots or dry edges.

 To store, simply wrap the sage leaves in paper towels and put them in a plastic bag in the refrigerator.
 Make sure to use the leaves within four to five days.
 Fresh leaves that are covered in olive oil can be stored for much longer in the refrigerator, about three weeks.
 Use the flavored oil to your advantage to sauté sage with other ingredients.
 For example, consider a dish like butternut squash with pasta and sage leaves.

 Freeze Fresh Sage